The Honda XL700V

 Ride Location

-With clear blue
+With clear

-Of course we couldn't resist the temptation of quickly popping
+Of course we couldn't resist the temptation of quickly

-From Theewaterskloof Dam we weaved our way back through the
+From Theewaterskloof Dam we weaved our way back through

-the tarmac again towards kleinmond.
+and along the tarmac again towards kleinmond.

-A few hundred meters just after the Kleinmond Turn off is a
+A few hundred meters just after the Kleinmond Turn off

-up with the Viljoenshoop Winelands area.
+roads and joins up with the Viljoenshoop Winelands area.

-you do get the chance to do this route, its definitely
+If you do get the chance to do this route, its definitely

 worth stopping at the famous Peregrine Farm Stall for